 - The theme/slogan of “Reflect, Rejuvenate, and REGENERATE.”
 It is encouraging that they have capitalized the word “REGENERATE” and this hopefully portends favorably to the focus of the conference.

 - While the topmost Platinum level sponsor (Women’s Rogaine) is a huge disappointment since they are not selling any new hair loss technology or product, it is encouraging that Samumed is a Silver level sponsor and Kythera Biopharmaceuticals is a Bronze level sponsor.
-Proctor & Gamble is a Gold level sponsor and their bio seems to imply that they are there to primarily promote their shampoos:-(
+Proctor & Gamble is a Gold level sponsor and their bio seems to imply that they are there to primarily promote their shampoos (which are not even among the best hair loss shampoos in the world).

 - Also encouraging that Shiseido and Kerastem are contributing sponsors.